Historic yet Stylish

 Take a stroll through Barbados of yesteryear and learn about the historical and cultural significance of The Atlantis Hotel and the surrounding areas.

-Then, the Haynes family (Sir Richard Haynes), a prominent Barbadian, was the last owner and in 2008 sold the property to the new owners, Kirby/Warden families.
+The Atlantis Historic Inn was first owned and operated by Emmeline McConney, and has, over the years, changed hands several times.
+The late Mrs. Enid Maxwell was the longest standing owner, who operated the hotel for over 40 years.
+Then, the Haynes family (Sir Richard Haynes), a prominent Barbadian, was the last owner and in 2008 sold the property to the new owners, the Kirby/Warden families.
 The Kirby/Warden families completed a full refurbishment of the property in 2009 which should see it through the next 100 years!

 The Perfect Place To Get Windswept